Beamersoft/beamchat-backend/README.md

 sudo docker compose up -d
 ```

-Be sure to have this project at the same directory level than **beamchat-backend** like:
+Be sure to have this project at the same directory level than **beamchat-socket** like:

+  - /your-projects-folder/beamchat-socket
   - /your-projects-folder/beamchat-backend
-  - /your-projects-folder/beamchat-socket

 You will see three containers running: